DSpenn/PWAHW/README.md

-  [x] Create a service worker with workbox that Caches static assets [X] The application should use babel in order to use async / await [X] Application must have a generated `manifest.json` using the `WebpackPwaManifest` plug-in [x?]
-Can be installed as a Progressive Web Application
+  [x] Create a service worker with workbox that Caches static assets [X] The application should use babel in order to use async / await [X] Application must have a generated `manifest.json` using the `WebpackPwaManifest` plug-in [X] Can be installed as a Progressive Web Application

 ### Deployment: 32%

-[] Application deployed to Heroku at live URL with build scripts [] Application loads with no errors
+[X] Application deployed to Heroku at live URL with build scripts [X] Application loads with no errors
 [X] Application GitHub URL submitted
 [X] GitHub repo contains application code